tejasbadani/SnapSieve/README.md

 ## ✨ Features

 - 📷 **Side-by-side image comparison** — Add and view multiple images at once.
 - 🔍 **Zoom & swipe controls** — Closely inspect photos with smooth gestures.
+Swipe right to like and left to dislike.
 - 🗳️ **Visual decision-making** — Helps users choose their favorites quickly and confidently.
 - 💾 **Lightweight and fast** — Designed with performance and minimalism in mind.